Orange-eat97/tp/docs/UserGuide.md

 title: User Guide
 ---

-**CareLink**’s core purpose is to **connect** people in need with the right help as quickly as possible.
+**CareLink**’s core purpose is to **connect** people in need with the right help as quickly as possible.🤝✨

-By consolidating beneficiary and worker data into a single, efficient system, CareLink empowers dispatchers to:
+By consolidating beneficiary and worker data into a single, efficient system 📚⚡, CareLink empowers dispatchers to:

-* Create and update records for beneficiaries and social workers
+* 📝 Create and update records for beneficiaries and social workers
-* Access information quickly using **optimized find and sort commands**
+* 🔍 Access information quickly using **optimized find and sort commands**
-* Automatically identify the **closest available social worker**
+* 📍 Automatically identify the **closest available social worker**
-* Reduce errors and delays caused by manual lookups or outdated records
+* 🛡️ Reduce errors and delays caused by manual lookups or outdated records

-In short, CareLink **enhances coordination efforts** and supports frontline workers in delivering social assistance more effectively.
+In short, CareLink **enhances coordination efforts** and supports frontline workers in delivering social assistance more effectively. 🚑💙

 * Table of Contents
 {:toc}